 Although the Smart Auto mode is quite helpful for combining Face, Blink, and Motion Detection technologies with the 18 preset scene modes to get the best exposure in a variety of conditions, the SD970 IS does offer a little more hands-on control within the standard Program AE mode for those who prefer that level of photography.

-The Canon PowerShot SD970 is an excellent performance because its autofocus speeds are incredibly fast for a digital camera with a relatively long zoom.
-Its noise management is pretty good thanks to the most recent algorithms developed by Canon.
+The Canon PowerShot SD970 is an excellent performance because its autofocus speeds are breakneck for a digital camera with a relatively long zoom.
+In addition, its noise management is pretty good, thanks to the most recent algorithms developed by Canon.